oven-sh/bun/docs/runtime/index.md

 ```

 {% callout %}

 **Note** — WASI support is based on [wasi-js](https://github.com/sagemathinc/cowasm/tree/main/packages/wasi-js).
 Currently, it only supports WASI binaries that use the `wasi_snapshot_preview1` or `wasi_unstable` APIs.
-Bun's implementation is not optimized for performance, but if this feature gets popular, we'll definitely invest time in making it faster.
+Bun's implementation is not fully optimized for performance; this will become more of a priority as WASM grows in popularity.
 {% /callout %}

-Support for additional file types can be implemented with [Plugins](/docs/runtime/plugins).

 ## Node.js compatibility

 Long-term, Bun aims for complete Node.js compatibility.
 Most Node.js packages already work with Bun out of the box, but certain low-level APIs like `dgram` are still unimplemented.
-Track the current compatibility status at [Ecosystem > Node.js](/docs/ecosystem/nodejs).
+Track the current compatibility status at [Ecosystem > Node.js](/docs/runtime/nodejs-apis).

 Bun implements the Node.js module resolution algorithm, so dependencies can still be managed with `package.json`, `node_modules`, and CommonJS-style imports.